Perth Glory FC: Stadium

-Perth Glory have played their home games at Perth Oval (known as HBF Park for sponsorship purposes) since their inception, a stadium that holds 20,500 spectators.
+Perth Glory has played its home games at Perth Rectangular Stadium, known as HBF Park for sponsorship purposes, since their inception, a stadium that holds 20,500 spectators.

-The club played their first match in the National Soccer League at the ground in October 1996.
+The club played its first match in the National Soccer League at the ground in October 1996.
 For the first several seasons of the NSL, the club ground-shared with East Perth Football Club, a local Australian rules football club.
 A number of proposed permanent homes for the Glory were suggested in the late 1990s.
 As part of Multiplex's contract to build the Perth Convention and Exhibition Centre, the construction company was required to build a rectangular stadium.
-The company was released from their contractual requirement after then-Glory chairman Nick Tana decided to proceed with a redevelopment of Leederville Oval.
+The company was released from its contractual requirement after Glory chairman Nick Tana decided to proceed with a redevelopment of Leederville Oval.
 The Leederville Oval option was ultimately unsuccessful in the face of community opposition.
 In 2002, East Perth agreed to move to Leederville Oval and the state government agreed to turn Perth Oval into a dedicated rectangular venue.

 The record attendance for an A-League match is 17,868 set in the semi-final against Adelaide United in the 2018–19 finals series, besting the previous record of 17,856, set when Glory hosted Melbourne Victory just a few weeks prior in round 23.
-The largest average season attendance in the A-League for the Glory is 10,533 in the 2016–17 season, while the largest attendance for any association football match at the ground was in November 1998 when 18,067 fans turned up to see a top-table clash with arch-rival South Melbourne FC.
+The largest average season attendance in the A-League for the Glory is 10,533 in the 2016–17 season, while the largest attendance for any association football match at the ground was in November 1998 when 18,067 fans turned up to see a top-table clash with arch-rival South Melbourne.